Emergency Rations-What to Stockpile

 Without cooking oil, you won’t be able to do a lot of baking.
 Some cooking may not even be an option.
 Please remember most oils only have a shelf-life of one to two years.

 Coconut oil will last a little longer.
-When in doubt stock powdered shortening which has a shelf-life of three years (Thrive Life).
+When in doubt, stock powdered shortening has a three-year shelf-life (Thrive Life).
+Crisco Shortening USDA (8 months unopened and 3 months opened), yikes, that’s not very long.

 Vodka

-Now we’re not telling you to drink your problems away, or for you to “tap out” in other words.
+Now, we’re not telling you to drink your problems away or for you to “tap out,” in other words.
 No, vodka will help relieve any pain you might be in, including an awful toothache.
-It also might be an item that you are able to cook or even barter with.
+It also might be an item you can cook with or barter with.

 Chocolate Chips